UPDATED October 21, 2020

 Our communities are based on academic cohorts to help create social and academic bubbles.
 Similar to the recommendations from Public Health on social bubbles, our hope is this approach helps to keep exposure to COVID-19 low.
 For the first 14 days in residence, we strongly recommend you limit any interaction beyond those in your immediate community and reduce travel home unless needed.

-There will be a number of welcome events you will be invited to participate in during the first few weeks in residence.
-Even though you are present on campus, many of these events will be taking place virtually.
-More information about O-Week is available at https://gryphlife.uoguelph.ca/organization/oweek
+There will be a number of welcome events you will be invited to participate in during your first week in residence.
+Many of these events will be taking place virtually.

-After O-Week, your Residence Assistant, Cluster Leader, and Inter-Hall Council (IHC) will continue to provide events and activities in an online format.
+Your Residence Assistant, Cluster Leader, and Inter-Hall Council (IHC) will continue to provide events and activities in an online format through the semester to support you in your new residence community.

 Living in residence comes with sharing space with those who live around you.
 Whether walking through the hall or sitting in the lounge, it is important to ensure you are keeping physically distant (at least 2 metres) from others, wearing a face covering, and following proper hygiene practices.